 Bill has worked in a wide variety of settings with people across the lifespan, including: children and adolescents with communication deficits, autism spectrum conditions, emotional behavioral difficulties, visual impairment and multiple disabilities, adults with mental health difficulties and acquired brain injury and older adults with a variety of age-related conditions including stroke and dementia.
 He presently works in Dublin with older adults in the Meath Community Unit and with children and adolescents at ChildVision: The National School for Blind Children and St. John of God Special School.
 He implements an integrated and client-centred approach drawing on humanistic, developmental and community music therapy theory.

 Bill is a part-time lecturer on the MA in music therapy at the University of Limerick (UL) and a guest lecturer on the Medicine Degree in Trinity College Dublin School of Medicine.
-He also works as a clinical supervisor with practicing music/creative arts therapists as well as music therapy interns on clinical placement from UL and other International universities.
-Bill has also worked as a research mentor for final year students on the MA in music therapy at UL.
-Bill sat on the executive council of the Irish Association of Creative Arts Therapists (IACAT) for two years and worked as an administrator for the association for one year.
+He also works as a clinical supervisor for music therapy interns on clinical placement from UL and other International universities.
+Bill currently runs a supervision practice for professional music therapists.

 Bill can be contacted by email at firstname.lastname@example.org